hjian42/SVO_Automation/README.md

 ## SVO Extraction: ClausIE
   - Format Emory Lynching Corpus `cleaned_corenlp_lynching.txt` into `clausie_input.txt` to be ready for ClausIE in order to get triplets
   - Extract only SVO's from `sentences-test-out.txt` to `svo.txt`
-  - Filter SVO sets into `terminal_svo.txt` by preserving only triples with a confirmed social actor as the subject and a confirmed social action as the verb
+  - Filter SVO sets into `terminal_svo.txt` by preserving only triplets with a confirmed social actor as the subject

   The SVO results will look like the following (verbs are converted into stem, so `estim` means `estimate`):